idozorenko/rancher-gitlab-deploy/README.md

   --wait-for-upgrade-to-finish / --no-wait-for-upgrade-to-finish
-                                  Wait for Rancher to finish the upgrade before this tool exits --new-image TEXT                If specified, replace the image (and :tag) with this one during the upgrade --finish-upgrade / --no-finish-upgrade
+                                  Wait for Rancher to finish the upgrade before this tool exits --finish-upgrade / --no-finish-upgrade
                                   Mark the upgrade as finished after it completes
-  --create / --no-create          Will create the Rancher stack
-                                  and service, if they are missed
-                                  (needs --new-image option)
   --help                          Show this message and exit.

 ```